-Trump Blasts The Media For Not Praising Him On North Korea But Admits ‘Who Knows How It Will All Turn Out’
+Trump Blasts The Media For Not Praising Him On North Korea But Admits, ‘Who Knows How It Will All Turn Out’

 — Donald J. Trump (@realDonaldTrump) July 15, 2018

-In a couple of follow-up Tweets, President Trump states that regardless of his success at the Helsinki summit with President Putin he will “would return to criticism that it wasn’t good enough” and calls “much of our news media is indeed the enemy of the people.”
+In a couple of follow-up tweets, President Trump stated that regardless of his success at the Helsinki summit with Vladimir Putin, he “would return to criticism that it wasn’t good enough” and called “much of our news media is indeed the enemy of the people.”

-Trump’s defense of the North Korea summit comes as many commentators express concern about his upcoming Helsinki summit following the indictment of 12 Russians for meddling in the 2016 Presidential elections.
+Trump’s defense of the North Korea summit comes as many commentators express concern about his upcoming Helsinki summit following the indictment of 12 Russians for meddling in the 2016 presidential election.

-Trump said in a Sunday interview with the CBS News said he might bring up an extradition request of the 12 Russians indicted in the probe but he hadn’t thought of it, reports New York Magazine.
+Trump said in a Sunday interview with CBS News that he might bring up an extradition request of the 12 Russians indicted in the probe, but he hadn’t thought of it, reports New York Magazine.

 “Well, I might.
 I hadn’t thought of that.
 But I certainly, I’ll be asking about it.
 But again, this was during the Obama administration.”